Description

 Robert Lewis Reid, 1911

-Idealized images of young women, like this one created by American Impressionist painter Robert Reid (1863-1929), were taken as optimistic representations of America.
-The confident female figure in Reid’s red, white, and blue painting is seen from below, as if on a pedestal.
-In the early 20th century, the ‘American Girl,’ portrayed as tall, statuesque, healthy, and physically active, was a symbol of the vibrant young nation.
+Idealized images of young women, like this one, depicted optimistic representations of America.
+The confident female figure in Reid’s red, white, and blue painting appears as if on a pedestal.
+During the early 20th century, the ‘American Girl,’ was a symbol of the vibrant young nation.
+Specifically, the American Girl was tall, statuesque, healthy, and physically active.

 Reviews